matomo-org/piwik-python-api/doc/hacking.rst

 The unit tests verify that data sent through the API was received by Piwik.
 Classes marked with ``Noverify`` do *not* verify this (yet).
 Verification has to be done manually through the Piwik interface.
-It should be possible to improve this though, by querying the Piwik data API, which hasn't been implemented in Python yet.
+It should be possible to improve this though, by querying the Piwik analytics API, which hasn't been implemented in Python yet.

 .. autoclass:: piwikapi.tests.tracking.TrackerBaseTestCase